sodal-project/community/CODE_OF_CONDUCT.md

-# Web3 Risk Management (Web3RM) Community Code of Conduct
+# Sodal Community Code of Conduct

 We believe that our mission is best served in an environment that is friendly, safe, and accepting; free from intimidation or harassment.